Industrial Noise Control Systems Guide for Efficient Factory Sound Management

 These limits are designed to prevent long-term hearing damage.

-Organizations must often perform noise risk assessments, install sound mitigation measures, and provide protective equipment when necessary.
+Organizations must often perform noise risk assessments and install sound mitigation measures.
+They may also need to provide protective equipment when necessary.

 Examples of regulatory frameworks include: